bjvanderweij/dflock/README.md

 d3@2 c3 ...
 ```

-Then, to push these deltas to Gitlab and create stacked merge requests automatically, run `dfl push -m` (see [automatic merge request creation](#automatic-merge-request-creation)).
+To push these deltas to GitLab and create stacked merge requests automatically, run `dfl push -m` (see [automatic merge request creation](#automatic-merge-request-creation)).
 The target branch of the merge request corresponding to `d1` will be the upstream, for `d2` it's `d1` and for `d3` it's `d2`.

+When viewing these merge requests on Gitlab, their diffs will only show changes of their corresponding deltas.
-The diff of each merge request will show only the changes in its corresponding commit.
-That is, the diff of the merge request corresponding to `d2` will show only the changes in `c2` and that of `d3` only the changes in `c3`.
+That is, the diff of the merge request `d2` will show only changes in `c2` and that of `d3` only the changes in `c3`.

-Because the merge requests are stacked, `d1` should be merged first (make sure to check the box for deleting the source branch).
+Because these merge requests are stacked, you should merge `d1` first.
-After it has been merged, Gitlab will automatically update the target branch of the next merge request to the upstream.
-You can then merge `d2`, deleting its source branch, and so on.
+After doing so, GitLab will update the merge request of `d2` to target the upstream instead of `d1`.
+You can then merge `d2` and so on.

+[!NOTE]
+> Make sure you select the checkbox for deleting the source branch in each merge request.
+> This ensures that the target branch of the subsequently stacked merge request is updated correctly.

-## Stacked pull requests on Github
+## Stacked pull requests on GitHub

-You can use dflock with Github, but the experience of stacking pull requests is, at the time of writing, less smooth than with Gitlab: Github does not support pull request dependencies and merging the first pull request in a stack causes the next pull request in the stack to complain about merge conflicts.
+You can use dflock with GitHub, but the experience of stacking pull requests is, at the time of writing, less smooth than with GitLab.
+GitHub does not support pull request dependencies and merging the first pull request in a stack causes the next pull request in the stack to complain about merge conflicts.

 ## Automatic merge request creation

-To automatically create merge requests with dflock in Gitlab can use `dfl push` with the `--merge-request` flag.
+To automatically create merge requests with dflock in GitLab can use `dfl push` with the `--merge-request` flag.
-This will trigger the creation of a merge request on gitlab using [git push options](https://docs.gitlab.com/topics/git/commit/#push-options).
+This will trigger the creation of a merge request on GitLab using [Git push options](https://docs.gitlab.com/topics/git/commit/#push-options).

 Alternatively, you can add a custom integration, for example using the `glab` CLI.
 To do so, add the following to your `.dflock` file.